AmpersandJS/ampersand-state/README.md

 Also, there will be no `change` events triggered if you replace a child with something else after you've instantiated the parent because it's not a true property in the `props` sense.
 If you need a prop that stores a state instance, define it as such, don't use `children`.

-The distinction is important because without it, the following would be problemmatic:
+The distinction is important because without it, the following would be problematic:

 ```
 var Person = State.extend({